pluralsh/documentation/getting-started/getting-started.md

 | helm      | [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/)                                                 |
 | terraform | [https://learn.hashicorp.com/tutorials/terraform/install-cli](https://learn.hashicorp.com/tutorials/terraform/install-cli) |
 | kubectl   | [https://kubernetes.io/docs/tasks/tools/#kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)                         |

+{% hint style="warning" %}
+Before you proceed, make sure that your cloud provider CLI is properly configured and updated to the latest version.
+If you aren't sure about how to do that, refer to [this guide](../reference/configuring-cloud-provider.md).
+If it is not configured correctly, Plural will fail and won't be able to create resources on your behalf.
+{% endhint %}

 {% endtab %}

 {% tab title="Docker" %}